Science 8

 - Heterogeneous mixtures that don’t settle are called colloids.

-- Emulsions are colloids that require an emulsifying agent to stay combined. (mayonnaise)
+- Emulsions are colloids that require an emulsifying agent to stay combined.

-- A heterogeneous mixture that’s obviously visibly separated is called a mechanical mixture. (oil and water)
+- A heterogeneous mixture that’s obviously visibly separated is called a mechanical

 - A solute dissolves into a solvent to form a solution. (salt or sugar (solute) in water (solvent))

-- Diffusion happens when a solute’s particles are more attracted to the solvent’s particles than itself, and particles always move.
+- Diffusion happens when a solute’s particles are more attracted to the solvent’s particles than

-- The rate at which something dissolves can be increased through agitation (stirring/shaking), as it allows for the particles to be in contact with each other.
+- The rate at which something dissolves can be increased through agitation (stirring/shaking),

 - Water is known as the universal solvent because it can dissolve many materials.